THE BEST ALTERNATIVE TO STATIC PDFS FOR ABM CONTENT IN 2026

 Contents

 The format your ABM content lives in determines almost everything that comes after it.
 What you can personalize, what you can measure, how much production overhead the campaign carries, and whether your sales team can act on what they learn.
-Most ABM teams don't make a deliberate format choice — they reach for what they already have, usually a PDF, and then wonder why engagement data is thin and personalization stalls at the account name on the cover.
+Most ABM teams don't make a deliberate format choice.
+They reach for what they already have, usually a PDF, and then wonder why engagement data is thin and personalization stalls at the account name on the cover.

 This guide covers the three formats that do most of the work in ABM programs today: PDFs, interactive documents, and landing pages.
 Each has legitimate use cases, real strengths, and situations where a different format would perform better.
 Knowing which to reach for, and when, is one of the most direct levers you have on the efficiency and measurability of your ABM content program.